Let’s say you’re crushing it at work and you finally have enough cash on hand to pay off your auto loan in full.

 But your lender will be like ummm interest is our income — we’re glad you paid us back what you borrowed, but you’re also kinda stiffing us out of $1,000.

 In the olden days, lenders would charge you that full $1,000 to get their due.
-But thankfully, the average prepayment penalty these days is just 2% of your outstanding balance, according to Experian.
-So if you pay back an outstanding balance of $3,000 all at once, your lender may tack on a $60 fee to recoup a small percentage of their lost income.
+But thankfully, the average charge these days is just 2% of your loan’s remaining balance, according to Experian.
+So if you pay back an outstanding balance of $3,000 with a lump sum payment, your lender may tack on a $60 fee to recoup a small percentage of their lost income.

-That said, some online lenders don’t charge a prepayment penalty at all.
+That said, some online lenders don’t charge this fee at all.
 If you’re trying to decide between two lenders offering a comparable interest rate, the one that doesn’t charge a prepayment penalty has a clear edge.

 Does Paying Off a Car Loan Help Credit?